 Diversifying Fuel Options

 Electricity is not stored.
-Fuel is converted to electrical energy as it is needed, adjusted minute by minute throughout the day.
-We maintain adequate fuel supplies — including nuclear, coal, natural gas and renewables like solar, wind, biomass and hydro — to ensure reliable and affordable electricity generation.
+Fuel is converted to electrical energy as needed from minute to minute throughout each day.
+Southern Company subsidiaries maintain adequate fuel supplies, including natural gas, uranium, coal and oil.
+Renewable energy sources like solar, wind, biomass and hydro are also utilized to ensure reliable and affordable electricity generation.
 See Generation Sources »

 Reliability and Affordability

-Nuclear power supplies about 16 percent of Southern Company's generation.
-Southern Company has received a Combined Construction and Operating License to construct two additional units at Plant Vogtle in Georgia.
-The company is currently in the construction phase.
+Nuclear power supplies about 16 percent of the Southern Company system's generation.
+Georgia Power is currently constructing two new nuclear units at Plant Vogtle near Augusta, Georgia.
 More on nuclear power »